aitechnologies-it/coreGPT/README.md

 # coreGPT

-A reimplementation of nanoGPT with KerasCore (now Keras 3)
+A reimplementation of nanoGPT with Keras 3 ('core' was the codename of Keras 3 during dev)

 ## How to run